 Coq au Vin Pot Pie

-Coq au Vin relies on rendered bacon fat, butter and grassy green olive oil for its rich flavour and mop-able sauce.
+Coq au Vin relies on rendered bacon fat, butter and a grassy olive oil for its rich and flavourful sauce.
 Not being inclined to dismiss the importance of butter in cooking, or baking, the French know which side of the bread should be buttered.
 In the recipe, I’ve omitted the amount of oil or butter.
-Prescriptive measures might be stifling if not indeed, useless here.
+Prescriptive measures might be stifling if not indeed, futile here.
 If the mushrooms look like they need more, they need more.
 Add as intuition or personal preference dictates.

 Further adaptations include swapping little pearly onions for shallots.
 Personally, I prefer the subtle sweet taste of shallots to onions.
 About the potatoes.
 In place of the more obvious mash, although there’s nothing saying it wouldn’t be as good without, thinly slice a couple of skin-on potatoes, then do your best scallop work to cover the whole affair.
 And yes, the potatoes are coated and brushed with more butter and olive oil.
 All that’s left to do is sit back, pour yourself an elegant glass of Chardonnay, (wine pairing taken care of), and you’ll be well on your way to beautiful Burgundy.